Course Description:

 Expectations:

 Class attendance for every lecture and laboratory is expected as is stated in the Bucknell University Student Handbook.
 Each student should be prepared for lecture and laboratory by reading the assigned materials before class.
 Failure to adequately prepare for class will adversely affect students’ performance in the course.
+Cell phones must be turned off on entering the classroom and kept off for the duration of class.
+The instructors reserve the right to deduct from the final grades for participation for cell phone use (including texting) during any class activities.

 Note: Some of the pages within this site require Adobe